Epicmouse00/SP2-Team-18/README.md

 ##### x64
 ##### x86
 ### folders
-## DO NOT DELETE MAIN DEBUG FOLDER
+## DO NOT DELETE MAIN DEBUG/.dll FOLDER